 An 8’ gymnastics beam will last your gymnast a very long time.
 But, if your gymnast is older or working at a high level, you may want to invest in a 12’ to 16’ gymnastics beam.
 This particular beam is ideal for gymnasts who are older than 12, or taller because it offers more length to practice advanced skills.
 In higher levels, gymnasts need to connect advanced skills, and a 16’ beam allows an entire sequence of skills to be mastered without having to turn around.

-Another great reason to purchase a 12’ to 16’ gymnastics beam is because your gymnasts wants a beam that is just like the one at the gym.
+Another great reason to purchase a 12’ to 16’ gymnastics beam is that your gymnasts wants a beam that is just like the one at the gym.
 In competition, a routine is choreographed to use the entire beam.
 Sometimes, having the same type of home equipment helps inspire confidence that gymnasts need to master difficult skills.
-As mentioned above, shorter beams can be added together to make creating a longer beam more economical, and doesn’t require a huge investment of space or money right away.
+As mentioned above, shorter beams can be added together to create a longer beam more economically, and doesn’t require a huge investment of space or money right away.

-For easier storage and shared use, The Beam Store Sectional Tan Balance Beam (12-Feet)
+For a 12′ Beam: The Beam Store Sectional Tan Balance Beam (12-Feet)

 Inspire your gymnast to become a beam queen by buying an at-home gymnastics beam today.
 With a variety of beams to choose from, you can certainly find the gym equipment that matches your athlete’s needs and is also easy to use in your home.